-A dive into durable water repellent environmental impacts and what are the alternatives for waterproof outdoor clothing
+A dive into durable water repellent environmental impacts and ethical alternatives for waterproofing outdoor clothing

 Great stuff!
-But although the DWR technology is great at keeping you dry, it’s not so great for the planet.
+But although the DWR technology is perfect for keeping you dry, it’s not so great for the planet.
 The complete opposite in fact.

 But are there alternatives and if so why aren’t we using them?

-We take a dive into DWR and are there any alternatives that are effective and environmentally friendly.
+We take a dive into DWR and share alternatives that are effective whilst also being environmentally friendly.

-DWR is the technology applied to fabrics to help keep them dry and minimize water absorption.
-It is not a material or single system as the properties and chemicals differ between manufacturers and the treatments they use.
+DWR is name used for chemicals or treatments applied to fabrics to help keep them dry and minimize water absorption.
+It is not a single material or system as the properties and chemicals differ between manufacturers and the treatments they use.

 It works by creating a barrier on the outer surface of fabric, to prevent water penetrating through.
 The technology causes water to bead up and roll off.

-It is commonly polyfluorinated or fluorocarbon-based (PFC) as these are the most effective at repelling water and dirt.
+It is commonly called perflourinated compound (PFC) as these are the most effective at repelling water and dirt.
 There are two main fluorinated compounds used in the outdoor industry perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).

 A C8 fluorocarbon-based treatment is what has commonly been used in outdoor clothing, however, this has been found to be extremely harmful to the environment and humans.